dataman-git/agentic_ai_for_anomaly_detection/README.md

 ## 🚀 What's New in the Third Edition

 The first and second editions of this book were written to provide a practical and comprehensive introduction to anomaly detection methods.
-It was both rewarding and humbling to see the strong, natural, and organic interest the book generated among practitioners, researchers, and educators.
-That response confirmed a clear need for guidance in this space.
+It was both rewarding and humbling to see the strong and organic demand the book generated among practitioners, researchers, and educators.
+That response confirmed a clear need for grounded, applied guidance in this space.

 The field has evolved rapidly.
 In particular, the emergence of agentic AI and system-level intelligence has reshaped how models are used in practice.
 This third edition is a direct response both to reader demand and to the speed of innovation in AI.

-One of the most noticeable changes is a complete restructuring of the book.
-In this edition, methods are grouped according to their underlying intuition so that readers can more naturally compare approaches and understand their trade-offs.
-This organization reflects how practitioners think about anomaly detection in real-world settings.
-The third edition also significantly expands its coverage of deep learning methods for anomaly detection.
+This edition significantly expands its coverage of deep learning for anomaly detection, including neural networks, convolutional neural networks (CNNs), autoencoders, and variational autoencoders for both structured and image data.

-The most significant enhancement, however, is the introduction of **agentic anomaly detection**.
+The most significant enhancement, however, is the introduction of agentic anomaly detection.
 In this book, agentic AI is not presented as a substitute for anomaly detection methods.
-Instead, it is treated as a controlled orchestration layer built on top of them.
-Readers will learn how to:

-- Expose anomaly detection models as reusable tools
+Instead, it is treated as a controlled orchestration layer over them.
+Readers will learn how to expose anomaly detection models as reusable tools, define common interfaces, support dynamic model selection, route workflows based on data characteristics, and connect model outputs to thresholding, explanation, action, and governance.
-- Define common interfaces across models
-- Support dynamic model selection
-- Route workflows based on data characteristics
-- Connect model outputs to thresholding, explanation, action, and governance

 This design preserves statistical rigor while making anomaly detection systems more flexible, interactive, and operational.